Anton-beep/distributed_calculations_go/README.md

 ## Not Docker
-If you have error in powershell `cannot be loaded because running scripts is disabled on this system.` you can [fix it](https://stackoverflow.com/questions/54776324/powershell-bug-execution-of-scripts-is-disabled-on-this-system) or run commands in CMD.
+If you have error in powershell `cannot be loaded because running scripts is disabled on this system.` you can [fix it](https://stackoverflow.com/questions/54776324/powershell-bug-execution-of-scripts-is-disabled-on-this-system) or run commands in CMD.\
+You also need to create a `.env` file in `out` folder (i.e. near executables) (see `storage/.env` and `calculationServer/.env`) or set environmental variables in your system.
+Then run executable files in `out` directory (in a terminal).
 ### Go
 [Install `go`](https://golang.org/doc/install)
 ```shell